Complete Guide to Setting Up an Employee Assistance Program in Australia

 Legal and Workplace Requirements in Australia

-Despite the fact that there is no law that mandates companies to establish an employee assistance program (EAP), employers still have a responsibility to ensure that their workplace is safe and healthy for their employees.
-One component of this approach is the regulation of psychological hazards in accordance with the regulations of the Work Health and Safety (WHS) system.
-You might find that an EAP is helpful if you wish to keep these pledges.
-It is also necessary for Australian businesses to ensure that any EAP service they use adheres to privacy regulations, maintains the confidentiality of all sessions, and only employs registered professionals.
+Even though there is no law that says businesses must have an employee assistance program (EAP), employers still have a duty to make sure their workplace is safe and healthy for their workers.
+This duty remains even in the absence of legal requirements for the implementation of an EAP.
+One part of this approach is controlling psychological risks in a way that meets the needs of the Work Health and Safety (WHS) system.
+An EAP might be able to help you if you really want to keep these promises.
+Also, Australian businesses need to make sure that any employee assistance program (EAP) service they use follows privacy rules, keeps all sessions private, and only hires licensed professionals.

 Step-by-Step Guide to Implementing an Employee Assistance Program (EAP) in 2026